-These Whiskey Glazed Fried Turkey Dumplings are a crispy, fried wonton dipped in our famous whiskey glaze!
-You can use ground turkey or leftover turkey for this fried wonton recipe!
+These Leftover Turkey Wontons are fried wontons dipped in our famous whiskey glaze!
+Use ground turkey or leftover turkey for this recipe!

 We love crazy delicious fried appetizers like these dumplings!
 Also check out our simple Fried Artichoke Hearts with a delicious dipping sauce, or these comforting Fried Poutine Wontons with a gravy dipper!

 A Leftover Turkey Recipe For Dinner Or Appetizers

 The original recipe for these Leftover Turkey Wontons calls for ground turkey, but we’ve made them many times with leftover turkey or chicken!

 I’m actually going to go out and say that I prefer this recipe made with leftover shredded chicken or turkey, so if you have some definitely use it!
 Both ways are super tasty, it depends on what you have in your refrigerator!